-I was talking to my spouse about my capacity to work which is nill right now, and the incapacity for my insurance company to pay me for the time I am missing to this point.
-So basically I want and Need to recover from this vertigo soon.
-Because the ways I have managed to pay bills the last two months has run out of next month and I have run out of ideas.
+I was talking to my spouse about my capacity to work which is nill right now, and the incapacity for my insurance company to pay me for the time I’m missing to this point.
+So basically I want and need to recover from this vertigo soon.
+Because the ways I have managed to pay bills the last two months has run out for next month and I have run out of ideas.
 Little stressful when hit Once Again with financial instability.

 And my spouse and I were talking.
 And talking.

 And I said that I understood I no longer had the capacity to work my former job.
-Intellectually.
+Intellectually and rationally I comprehend this fact.
 But it was hard to accept.
-Emotionally.
-That I was no longer capable of working I job I enjoyed… or even full time anymore.
+Emotionally it is hard.
+That I was no longer capable of working I job I enjoyed… or even full-time anymore.

 And in that moment of saying it out loud, I felt this surge of sadness hit me right in the feels, man, right in the feels.
 Because it made it really, really true.
 I already had come to the conclusion based on the vast amount of actual evidence of me trying and failing to actually perform on the job and the leaves of absences.
 But saying it finalized it in my brain.
 I can’t do it, can I?
 I can just never have that career I wanted and strived for.
 Or the inherent satisfaction that comes with that.

-But it occurred to me, as it so often does, I wouldn’t Have to debt problem I do now if I had the career I Had.
+But it occurred to me, as it so often does, I wouldn’t have the debt problem I do now if I had the career I Had.
 All those leaves.
 Some unpaid.
 The demotions.
 Going down to part-time.
 Or one income.
 All had a toll.
 If I had been Well Enough… wouldn’t even be an issue.
 So that is something to feel guilty about like forever.

 And damn that guilt.
 It wasn’t my choice.
 I had career goals.
 I had ambitions.
 I had desires.
 All for naught.